snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

    maximized.
 Update the Gaussian process model using this new point.
 Go to Step 2.

+..
+   TODO: %\item Use cross validation to ensure that the GP model is satisfactory.

 Gaussian process (GP) models are used because they provide not just a predicted value at an unsampled point, but also an estimate of the prediction variance.
 This variance gives an indication of the